linamadigan/agent/site/content/overview.md

 ## Overview test

-NGINX Agent is a companion daemon for your NGINX Open Source or NGINX Plus instance.
-It enables:

-- Remote management of NGINX configurations
-- Collection and reporting of real-time NGINX performance and operating system metrics
-- Notifications of NGINX events
+NGINX Agent is a companion process that runs alongside NGINX.
+It provides a gRPC and REST interface for configuration management and metrics collection from the NGINX process and operating system.
+NGINX Agent enables remote interaction with NGINX using common Linux tools and unlocks the ability to build sophisticated monitoring and control systems that can manage large collections of NGINX instances.

 {{< img src="grafana-dashboard-example.png" caption="Grafana  dashboard showing metrics reported by NGINX Agent" alt="Grafana dashboard showing metrics reported by NGINX Agent" width="99%">}}